Everyday Habits That May Damage Your Teeth And Healthier Alternatives

 However, coffee isn’t ideal for teeth.
 For starters, due to the rich pigment of coffee, the beverage can cause deep staining on enamel surfaces.

 The dark liquid can turn your teeth yellow, permeating the microscopic cracks and ridges in your teeth.
 Also, coffee is often taken with creamer, sugar, and other flavoring agents.
-This can affect your teeth adversely, rivaling the effects of sugar carbonated beverages on your teeth.
+This can affect your teeth adversely, rivaling the effects of sugary carbonated beverages on your teeth.

 You should also rinse your mouth with water or brush your teeth after drinking coffee to prevent staining.
 If you already have coffee stains, you may want to consider tooth whitening and practice better preventative habits in the future.